Spotlight

 Download Press Release

-of batteries recycled by Call2Recycle in 2022, with strong support from Save-On-Foods, leading us to be awarded the Leader in Sustainability Award!
+Of batteries recycled by Call2Recycle in 2023, with strong support from Save-On-Foods, leading us to be recognized once again as a Leader in Sustainability.

 Circular Food Innovation Lab